myoneandonlyinbox/cats/README.md

 Most of the execution code is in ap/scripts/execute.js

 Other helper methods I broke apart are in the remaining 2 files - app/scripts/filtered-object.js and app/scripts/pop-cat-names.js

+# Run Tests

+In the command line - run:

+npm install

+to install dependencies.

+Next just run karma start in the root directory.
+That should run the unit tests.